tessi/capistrano-uberspace/README.md

 require 'capistrano/rails/assets'
 require 'capistrano/rails/migrations'
 require 'capistrano/uberspace'
-# in the following line replace database with mysql, postgresql, or sqlite3
+# in the following line replace <database> with mysql, postgresql, or sqlite3
-require 'capistrano/uberspace/database'
+require 'capistrano/uberspace/<database>'
 ```

 Please bundle the appropriate database-gem in your `Gemfile`.